-Students are required to provide documentation of a learning or physical disability to the Director of Academic Advising and Career Development prior to the provision of academic support services or facility adjustments if they are requesting accommodation.
+Students are required to provide documentation of a learning or physical disability prior to the provision of academic support services or facility adjustments if they are requesting accommodation.
 In the case of a medical disability of mobility, sensory, health, or physical limitations, a complete medical report and formal diagnosis from a physician is necessary.
 The deadline for providing documentation is 60 days prior to the beginning of the initial semester, to allow time to provide reasonable accommodation and adequate coordination of services.
 A student who wishes to identify himself or herself as having a disability must provide documentation of the disability from an appropriate licensed and qualified health professional.
 The documentation should specify the diagnosis and any recommended accommodations.
 The documentation should be dated within the past 3 years unless the disability is of a permanent nature.